 3. Read slowly a passage the Bible.
 Examine footnotes and commentary about the passage.

-4. Reread the passage more slowly and prayerfully.
-Allow phrases, words or images to resonate with you.
+4. Reread the passage slowly and prayerfully.
 The first reading is for the mind and the second is for the heart.

 5. Be quiet and let the Word of God continue to resonate in your heart, mind and soul.

-6. Thank God for the Word and ask for the Grace to apply it to your life.
+6. Thank God for the Word and ask Him for the Grace to apply the Word in your life.